ARRL

 • I am really having a hard time with prefixes.
 Where can I get the best information on figuring out what they are?

 There are many references on prefixes.
 Some old and some new, but all may be of value.
-The ITU (International Telecommunications Union) headquartered in Geneva, Switzerland is the international organization within the United Nations System that is responsible for allocating call sign blocs.
+The ITU (International Telecommunications Union) headquartered in Geneva, Switzerland is the international organization within the United Nations System which is responsible for allocating call sign blocs.
 You can access their list of prefixes at ITU.
 This is a list of the basic allocations from which the ham radio prefixes are derived.
 Virtually every prefix can be resolved by referring to this list.

 On the DXCC web site there are three primary references:

-The DXCC List
+The DXCC List under Country Lists and Prefixes

 The Prefix Cross Reference List